DiyazY/iot-edge/src/k-bench-results/k3s/dp_redis_density/notes.md

   * nodes are already up and run
 * 35th tets with 32 nodes (continue with up and run pods)
   * nodes are already up and run
+* 36th tets with 32 nodes (continue with up and run pods)
+  * nodes are already up and run

 Pods are distributed:
 * 2 pods per rPi
 * 32 - 6 = 26 pods on master node.